locutusjs/locutus/website/about.md

 - /
 ---

-Locutus assimilaties other languages' standard libraries to JavaScript for fun and educational purposes
+{{site.description}}

 **Why on earth would you port other languages to js?**

- - to create interoperable server/client-side base64 and URL encoding functions that were lacking when we started
+ - to create interoperable base64 and URL encoding functions that were lacking when we started
- - to see if we could
+ - to see if we can
  - to learn JavaScript
  - to help others learn JavaScript
  - to profit from a few more useful functions such as: